frdrick/blog/_posts/2024-11-27-using-bear.markdown

 This came from [ Kyle Shevlin ](https://kyleshevlin.com/bash-shortcut-copy-your-present-working-directory-to-your-clipboard/)

 ### Fuzzy finder useful commands
-* I have found the fzf https://github.com/junegunn/fzf immensely helpful.
+*  `fzf` https://github.com/junegunn/fzf immensely helpful for navigating the command line interface.
-* Search current directory: `ctrl+t`
+* Search current directory:
+{% highlight shell %}
+ctrl+t
+{% endhighlight %}
 * Search previous CLI commands: `ctrl+r`

+### Navigating the line itself
+Spending time moving around the line after a typo can be a pain.
+The following have saved me quite a bit of time:

+-